-• Procedure checklists for obtaining a capillary blood glucose, obtaining a clean catch midstream urine specimen, and performing a urinalysis using reagent strips are located here.
+• Procedure checklists for obtaining a capillary blood glucose, obtaining a clean catch midstream urine specimen, obtaining an ECG and performing a urinalysis using reagent strips are located here.
 Copies are also located in Appendix B to optionally print out for student use.